-3. Timelines to follow in addressing complaints concerning instructional materials.
+3. Timclines to follow in addressing complaints eoneerning ir1struetior1al materials.

-- a.
-A school-level appeal will be granted when the complainant files a "Request for Reconsideration of Instructional Materials" form with the principal within 10 working days following a conference with the principal.
-The principal will notify the superintendent that the School Materials Review Committee will convene to address the complaint.
-Members of the School Materials Review Committee will be notified in writing of the complaint and provided a review checklist (see Appendices).
-Considering the specific objection, committee members will: - > Read and examine the challenged material in its entirety. - Weigh values and faults against each other and form opinions on the material as a whole and not on passages pulled out of context. - ➤ Meet to discuss the material and to prepare a recommendation (see recommendation form in Appendices).
-Provide the recommendation to the principal within 15 working days of the complaint. - Within 10 working days following the receipt of the recommendation of the School Materials Review Committee, the principal will notify the complainant and superintendent of his/her decision in writing. - ➤ The Complainant may submit a completed "Request for Reconsideration of Instructional Materials" form to initiate a district level appeal if he/she is not satisfied with the explanation of the principal and desires to file a formal complaint. - b.
-A district level appeal will be granted when the superintendent receives a completed Request for Reconsideration of Instructional Materials" form and the review of the instructional materials has been completed at the school level. - ➤ The superintendent shall convene a district materials review committee in accordance to VII.C.2. - ➤ The Committee will follow the same steps and guidelines of the school materials committee except the district material review committee will report their recommendation to the superintendent. - Within 10 working days following the receipt of the recommendation of the School Materials Review Committee, the principal will notify the complainant and superintendent of his decision in writing. - ➤ The complainant may appeal in writing to the School Board the decision of the Superintendent.
+O. A school level appeal '#ill be gronted when the complainant files o "Request fur Reconsideration of Instructional Materials" furm with the principal ¥t'ithin 10 worl<ing days fullowing a conference with the principal.
+The principal will notify the superintendent that the School Materials Re-view Committee will convene to address the complaint.
+Members of the School Materials Review Committee will be notified in writing of the complaint and pro'o "ided a review checl<.list (see Appendices).
+Considering the specific objection, committee members vtill:

+- 1. Rood end examine the challenged materiel in its entirety. - 2.
+Weigh values and faults against each other and form opinions on the material as a whole and not on passages pulled out of context. - Meet to discuss the material and to prepare a recommendation (see recommendation form in Appendices).
+Provide the recommendation to the principal within 15 ·o•vorl<ing days of the complaint. - VVithin 10 ·ovorking days follovo·ing the receipt of the recommendation of the School Materials Review Committee, the principal 41ill notify the complainant and superintendent of his/her decision in writing. - 5.
+The Complainant may submit a completed "Request for Reconsideration of Instructional Materials" form to initiate a district level appeal if he/she is not satisfied with the explanation of the principal and desires to file a formal complaint. - b.
+A district level appeal will be granted when the superintendent receives a completed Request for Reconsideration of Instructional Materials" form and the review of the instructional materials has been completed at the school level. - 1.
+The superintendent shall conviene a district materials re-oiiew committee in accordance to VII.C.2. - 2.
+The Committee will follow the same steps and guidelines of the school materials committee except the district materiel review committee vvill report their recommendation to the superintendent. - 3.
+Within 10 working days follovving the receipt of the recommendation of the School Materials Review Committee, the principal will notify the complainant and superintendent of his decision in writing. - 4.
+The complainant may appeal in writing to the School Board the decision of the Superintendent. - C. Objection Reporting.
+Annually, beginning June 30, 2023, the school district will submit a report to the Commissioner of Education that identifies: - a.
+Each material for which the school district received an objection for the school year and the specific objections thereto.